jpw82/2019_git_class_josh/README.md

+# DCR 2019 Git Workshop DCR 2019

-# Git workshop DCR 2019
+Git workshop for DCR 2019

+## local

 - `init`: initialize folder as git repo
 - `status`: see hwat is going on in the repo